 Whenever we first collect personal data directly from individuals, we will provide them with the relevant information required by data protection law.
+This will normally be through our privacy notices.

 We will always consider the fairness of our data processing.
 We will ensure we do not handle personal data in ways that individuals would not reasonably expect, or use personal data in ways which have unjustified adverse effects on them.